-UltraVPN offers servers in 55 countries around the world.
-Quite a bit more than average of 30.
-With a spread between North-America, South-America, Europe, Africa, Asia and Oceania, most users will find a server close by.
+UltraVPN offers 500+ servers in 114 locations in 81 countries around the world.
+With a spread between North America, South America, Europe, Africa, Asia, and Oceania, most users will find a server nearby.

 2. Platforms and Devices

-When it comes to browser extensions, you should check whether the extensions works as a proxy server, a proxy server with encryption, or a full VPN, as the difference is important:
+When it comes to browser extensions, you should check whether the extensions work as a proxy server, a proxy server with encryption, or a full VPN, as the difference is important:

 - A proxy server: If your VPN browser extension works as a proxy, your IP address is masked.
 This means that the websites you visit will think you’re located in the country of your VPN server.
-This can be handy to unlock American series on Netflix for instance.
-However, your data is not encrypted and still vulnerable to data collection by ISPs and hackers.
+This can be handy in unlocking American series on Netflix, for instance.
+However, your data is not encrypted and is still vulnerable to data collection by ISPs and hackers.

 - If your VPN browser extension controls the VPN app entirely, all your online activities are encrypted in the VPN tunnel, and your IP address is masked.
 This allows you to change VPN settings without ever leaving your browser.